Chapter 1 : Chapter 1.

 “Hello,” he said, smiling.
 I could tell he found my gawking amusing because he blushed a little and smirked as he shook both mine and my mum’s hands.

-“So, Katie told me you’ve been experiencing some back pain,” he said, taking a seat behind the desk.
+“So, Katie told me you’ve been experiencing some stomach pain,” he said, taking a seat behind the desk.

 Katie?
 Oh, yes.
 She must have been the “assistant” Healer.